 If you’re looking for an all-in-one adhesive, or need a non-toxic glue for the kids, check out our list of decent cardboard glues.

-Types of Cardboard Glues
+Types of Cardboard Glue

 There is more than one type of cardboard glue out there, and each is ideal for a different type of application.
 Let’s take a look at the main types of cardboard glues out there and what they have to offer.

 PVA stands for polyvinyl acetate, which is a water based resin.
 This is actually the primary ingredient in many types of wood glue, as well as generic white glue, such as Elmer’s that kids use in school.
-PVA is best used for light wood, cardboard, paper, and other such materials.
+PVA glue is best used for cardboard, light wood, paper, and other such materials.
 It does form a strong bond, it dries quite quickly, and remains flexible once dry.
 That said, this type of glue should not be used for weight bearing applications.

 Rubber Cement Glue